Everyone knows that location is critical when selecting an investment property that will outperform.

 - Opting to live within walking distance from not only infrastructure necessary for daily living, but also cafes, restaurants and recreational facilities, as lifestyle moves to the top of the owner-occupier and tenant wish list, alongside affordability.

-- Downsizing to easily maintainable and cost effective apartments and townhouses, with smaller gardens and more efficient, compact design.
+- Downsizing to easily maintainable and cost-effective apartments and townhouses, with smaller gardens and more efficient, compact designs.

 This means that “walkability” has become the new buzzword on the property investment block.

 Of course, proximity to amenities such as shops, parks and public transit that allows local residents to either walk or take a short train, bus or tram ride, has long underpinned property values in inner-city neighbourhoods throughout the developed world.